green-code-initiative/ecoCode-common/doc/starter-pack.md

 In order to develop a Sonarqube Plugin in Open source for ecocode, two basics must have been mastered:

 * How to develop a Sonarqube plugin
-* Understand and work withe the Gitflow
+* Understand and work with the Gitflow

 ### Sonarqube Plugin